aplteam/Tester2/docs/Tester2-Reference.md

 1. It deletes the function `Test_001`
 1. It tells acre (if it's around) and Link (if at least version 3.0.0 is available) about the deletion of `Test_001`

-Note that with version 2.2 `RenameTestFnsTo` has learned to deal with groups as well.
+Note that `RenameTestFnsTo` can deal with groups as well.
 For example:

 ```
 'Foo' T.RenameTestFnsTo  'Misc'